praveenscience/FinalYear-Project-Ideas/README.md

 * Menstrual Cycle Tracker (similar to CLUE App)
   > The app which accurately predicts your period,helps women to understand their symptoms, giving enough knowledge about cancer related problems.
 * Creating your own music App like Spotify.
+* Awesome Cook App
+  > The app where you can put already avaliable ingredients at your home and it will provide you with variety of meals you can cook with them.

 ## AI/ML